 It’s like the rest of the world doesn’t exist.
 Or maybe American businesses just assume we’re primitive people without plastic money.
 Recently, I was trying to book a parking garage for our car while we took a week-long cruise in Tampa.
 There were two options for country on the billing information – USA or Canada.
 This meant I couldn’t use my foreign card because the billing address wouldn’t match up.
 The same often happens when I can’t put my four digit, New Zealand zip code.
 Luckily, I have a friend who let’s me put things on her US credit card and then transfer money over to her.
-I found Transumo really helpful to figure out how to make transfers from New Zealand to the US.

 2. Americans often don’t know where New Zealand is.

 Is geography taught in schools in the US?
 Why don’t Americans know where New Zealand is?
 I’m not asking them to locate it on a map.
 (But really, it’s not THAT hard!)
 It’s just nice to know that you know roughly where I’m coming from.
 And no, New Zealand is not in Europe.
 Also, I love watching people’s minds blow when I tell them that the seasons are at opposite times of the year down under.
 Summer in January?
 Madness!

 Seriously.
 Walmart camping is a thing.
 Google it!
 If you’re travelling by car or RV, you can camp overnight in Walmart parking lots.